هویج پلو با گوشت

 Havij polo is not just another Persian rice dish.
 It’s rather an experience and a destination, much like getting a stamp in your passport at the end of an exotic journey!

-Though there’s quite variety of rice pilaf dishes in Persian cuisine, there are probably 15 that most Iranians would be able to list without even thinking.
+Though there’s quite a variety of rice pilaf dishes in Persian cuisine, there are probably 15 that most Iranians would be able to list without even thinking.
 Havij polo is in my top 5.

 What makes this dish so distinctive is its simplicity and the delicate combination of ingredients that lend themselves to creating a highly flavorful, mildly sweet and aromatic dish.
-Each region of course will make its own variation on this dish by introducing more aromatics such as cinnamon, rose petals or rose water.
+Each region, of course, will make its own variation on this dish by introducing more aromatics such as cinnamon, rose petals or rose water.